Tips for Grinding Concrete Slabs

 Save That Slab

 If you have an uneven concrete slab, you could replace it or cover it with leveling compound.
-But consider grinding it instead.
+But consider grinding the concrete instead.
 Powerful grinding equipment is available at rental centers that cater to contractors.
 Here are a few of the most common uses:

 - Tapering cracks or heaves to reduce tripping hazards.